hci-a-if-its-2019/assignment-3-firmanmm/README.md

 The sketches can also be accessed here : https://projects.invisionapp.com/freehand/document/2GaUdovPZ

 ### Design Rationale
 Given that the previous participant tries to use the old Search Field which is located at the center of the page, I decided to remove it instead.
 Because based on the first contextual inquiry the participant already tries to use it and found some breakdowns when using it.
 While based on the newest contextual inquiry, the participant didn't have any trouble finding the "Teknologi Bergerak" course using the new Search Navigation.
-Some participant didn't even have to type it completely which save some precious times.
+Some participants didn't even have to type it completely which save some precious times.

 ### High-Fidelity Interactive-Prototype
-> Create a high-fidelity interactive-prototype based on the `Sketch` you have drawn.
-> You can use any prototyping tools: InVision, Adobe XD, or even Microsoft PowerPoint.
+The Prototype can be accessed using Mobile Phone or Desktop Computer here : https://rendoru.com/project/php/shareits/revised/